 The purpose of Field Experience (NUTR 600) is to provide students with an opportunity to apply theory and concepts learned in an academic environment to real-life situations in the community, food service, research, teaching or clinical setting.
 Field experience in nutrition is encouraged to enhance a student’s understanding of the role that nutrition can play in meeting individual needs as well as the needs of the community at large.

 Time Commitment – Field experiences involve 4-6 hours per week for two (2) credits.
 This time is spent primarily at the agency or program.
-In addition, there will be a 1 hour weekly class on campus.
+Also, there will be a 1 hour weekly class on campus.

 Goals and Objectives – For each experience, a protocol is developed with the field experience site preceptor to define goals, objectives and projects to be completed.
 There is generally some flexibility in the final goals as the needs and program objectives of agencies and healthcare facilities are constantly changing.

 Student Expectations – Each field experience is different and requires a variety of skills and competencies.
 Before each field experience, the student completes a form stating reasons for desiring a field experience.
 Each student is required to maintain a weekly log or journal that will be brought to class.
 Students must also complete a final subjective paper to be submitted to the UNH coordinator.
 Students are also responsible for making sure their preceptors complete their midpoint and final evaluations in a timely fashion.

 Student Evaluations – UNH Evaluation Forms are provided to preceptors to evaluate the student at the midpoint and end of the field experience.
 These evaluations are done online, but can be done on paper if your preceptor prefers.

 Legal Agreements for Field Experience – Many hospitals, healthcare agencies and community programs are requiring that a legal document be developed between the agency and the University of New Hampshire.
 Students may be asked to allow criminal background checks, health and immunization information, drug tests, and/or immigration status.